ploomber/ploomber/doc/get-started/basic-concepts.rst

-As you can see in the image, the task in the picture has an upstream dependency called ``raw``, thus, the cell injected is a map that contains the product location of ``raw``, which we use as input.
-Furthermore, whatever value we have in the ``product`` key, is passed; we use that variable to save the current task's output.
+As you can see in the image, the task in the picture has an upstream dependency called ``raw``.
+Thus, the cell injected is a map that contains the product location of ``raw``, which we use as input.
+Furthermore, whatever value we have in the ``product`` key is passed; we use that variable to save the current task's output.

-**Note:** The cell injection process happens automatically when running the pipeline, and when opening file in Jupyter notebook/lab.
+**Note:** Cell injection also happens when opening the file in Jupyter notebook/lab.

-Since scripts/noteboks always create an executed notebook, you must specify where to save such file, a typical task declaration looks like this:
+Since scripts/notebooks always create an executed notebook, you must specify where to save such file, a typical task declaration looks like this:

 .. code-block:: yaml